Joint Disease and Ruptured or Torn Ligaments

 JOINT DISEASE, DIAGNOSIS, MANAGEMENT AND TREATMENT

-First, we obtain a detailed history regarding your pet’s condition.
-Some things are more obvious than others – such as traumatic injuries versus slow onset degenerative or infectious causes.
-A physical examination will often lead to a diagnosis since joint pain and instability are palpable and our pets often react to manipulation of the affected joint.
+First, we obtain a detailed history of your pet’s condition.
+Some things are more evident than others – such as traumatic injuries versus slow onset degenerative or infectious causes.
+A physical examination will often lead to a diagnosis since joint pain and instability are palpable, and our pets often react to manipulation of the affected joint.

 Hip and elbow dysplasia are developmental diseases that quickly lead to permanent arthritic changes in the joint.
-These types of joint disease are treated surgically.
+These types of joint diseases are treated surgically.
 Minimally invasive techniques such as arthroscopy can often be used.
-Arthroscopic surgery involves placement of a small camera into the joint to evaluate and treat disease through very small incisions, making recovery from surgery easier on the pet.
+Arthroscopic surgery involves the placement of a small camera into the joint to evaluate and treat disease through tiny incisions, making recovery from surgery easier on the pet.
 Your veterinarian will help guide you to determine which type of medical or surgical intervention is most appropriate for your pet.

 It is important for pet owners to understand the recovery and healing process following joint treatment or surgery.
-Many procedures depend on bone healing which, in healthy adult pets, generally takes anywhere from 8-12 weeks.
+Many procedures depend on bone healing, which, in healthy adult pets, generally takes anywhere from 8-12 weeks.
 Successful treatment of joint diseases is a team effort involving you and your veterinarian working together to rehabilitate your pet.

 Let our highly trained and experienced team of veterinarians and veterinary technicians help you keep your pet as happy and healthy as they can be.